 I’m not a fan of spending hours in the gym especially when it is summertime.
 I have other things I need to get done and more importantly, there really is no reason for it.
-But I don’t like to entirely skip a workout either.
+But I don’t like to entirely skip a workout either, especially shoulder workouts, as this is my favourite part of the routine.

 In the heat of summer and quite literally some dog days, I aim for a short, 15-20 minute blast of exercise.
 You’d be surprised at how much you can do in a short amount of time!
 The key is shorter rest periods, higher reps, with lower weight.